Types of work: unmeasured work

 If a worker is performing work that does not fit into the definitions of salaried work, time work or output work then they are performing unmeasured work.

-Unmeasured work includes work where there are no associated specified hours or times when the work must be undertaken and the employer may only need the worker to work when needed or when work is available.
+Unmeasured work may include work where there are no associated specified hours or times when the work must be undertaken or when the employer only needs the worker to work when needed or when work is available.

 Workers performing unmeasured work are paid by reference to either;